MikeNGarrett/Play-Later/README.md

 $ php cron/update_popularity.php
 ```

+If you're running locally change into the cron directory to run the tasks and remove cron/ and run the commands above.

 You should add these three commands as cron tasks to keep your data up to date.

 First, run `$ crontab -e` then enter the following: